An appraisal report is inspection leading to an opinion of value.

 This opinion or estimate is found using a formal method that usually uses the three main "common approaches to value".

-The Cost Approach is one of the methods that real estate appraisers use to find the worth of a home; it involves concluding what the improvements would cost less physical deterioration, plus the land value.
+The Cost Approach is one of the approaches that appraisers use to find the worth of a house property; it involves concluding what the improvements would cost without physical degradation, adding the land value.

-One of the least common approaches in appraising residential properties is the Income Approach, which is mainly used to figure the worth of a property based on what an investor would pay based on the income produced by the property.
+One of the least common approaches in appraising houses is the Income Approach, which is mainly used to figure the worth of a property based on what an investor would pay based on the capital produced by the property.

 To get a loan.

 If you would like to reduce your property tax burden.